 Subscribe to our InfoBytes Blog weekly newsletter and other publications for news affecting the financial services industry.

-On May 18, the Nevada Department of Business of Industry, Division of Mortgage Lending extended its provisional guidance allowing licensed mortgage loan originators to work from home (previously covered here) until August 31, 2020.
+On August 21, the Nevada Department of Business of Industry, Division of Mortgage Lending extended its provisional guidance allowing licensed mortgage loan originators to work from home (previously covered here and here) until December 31, 2020.

 On August 31, the Nevada governor issued Declaration of Emergency Directive 031, relating to the implementation of Senate Bill 1, previously covered here.
 The directive provides that, effective immediately through October 14, 2020, the initiation of a nonpayment of rent summary eviction action through service of a pay or quit notice pursuant to Section 40.253 of the Nevada Revised Statutes is prohibited.
 Emergency Directives 008 and 025 (covered here and here) had previously prohibited such evictions through August 31.

 Nevada enacts bill limiting civil liability of businesses with respect to Covid-19 transmission claims